qmachine/qmachine/docs/ruby.rst

 .. `QM::launch_service` in order to look as similar to Node.js as possible.
 Is
 .. this a "terrible" thing to do in Ruby?

-The Ruby version of the API server has significantly less flexibility than the original Node.js version does.
+The Ruby version of the API server has less flexibility than the original Node.js version does.
 The only choice to persist storage for the message-passing interface is MongoDB_, and MongoDB is also the only supported database for logging traffic data.